krdian/devops-technical-test/README.md

 ## Submit your solution
 Create a public Github repository and push your solution in it.
 Commit often - we would rather see a history of trial and error than a single monolithic push.
 When you're finished, send us the URL to the repository.

+## KR_Notes
+I've used terraform to provision EC2 instances and ELB.
+Is still some improvement to do as such access policy for cluster instances (based on IAM for example), some variables are hardcoded and so on.
+There is anoter approach as well, by using ElasticSearch from AWS.
+I have creted template for this schema, but haven't added it to the repo as a subject was three separate nodes.

+Thanks

+Konrad